 Professor Musser has worked extensively in documentary, beginning with a two-year “apprenticeship” as first assistant editor on Peter Davis’s Oscar-winning Hearts and Minds (1974).
 He went on to produce and direct the prize-winning An American Potter (1976) and Before the Nickelodeon: The Early Cinema of Edwin S. Porter (1982), which premiered at the New York Film Festival.
 He taught the first university-level course devoted to filmmaker Errol Morris and went on to make a feature-length documentary portrait: Errol Morris: A Lightning Sketch (2014), which premiered at the Big Sky Documentary Film Festival.
 His exploration of family photography is a book-film project.
 The feature documentary Our Family Album debuted at the Quezon International Film Festival in 2018.
 The book counterpart is being released by Indiana University Press in November 2019.
 His recent essays on documentary include “Carl Marzani & Union Films: Making Left-wing Documentaries during the Cold War, 1946-53,” The Moving Image, 9:1 (Spring 2009), “First Encounters: An Essay on Dead Birds and Robert Gardner,” in Rebecca Meyers, William Rothman, and Charles Warren, eds.
 Looking with Robert Gardner (2016), and “Charles Sheeler and Paul Strand: Friends, Collaborators, Rivals,” in Kirsten M. Jensen, ed., Charles Sheeler: Fashion, Photography and Sculptural Form (2017).

 Musser has also been active in Public Humanities.
 He is film historian for the Thomas A. Edison Papers.
 He is a founder and served as co-director of the 11-day New Haven Documentary Film Festival through its sixth 2019 iteration.
 He has curated and programmed shows at such venues as the Museum of Modern Art (New York), the New-York Historical Society, UCLA Film and Television Archives, the International Festival of Arts and Ideas (New Haven, CT) and the Giornate del Cinema Muto (Pordenone, Italy).
-He has received the Prix Jean Mitry (1996), the George Eastman House Society International Scholar Award (1992) and is an Academy Film Scholar (2005).
-For more information see his website: www.charlesmusser.com.
+He received the George Eastman House Society International Scholar Award (1992) and the Prix Jean Mitry (1996).
+The Academy of Motion Picture Arts and Sciences named him an Academy Film Scholar in 2005, and the Society for Cinema and Media Studies recognized his contributions to the field with the Distinguished Career Achievement Award in 2020.